grrr-amsterdam/s3-image-scaler/README.md

 ### File conversion

-You can double up on the extension to force a different output format.
+You can convert an image to a different format.

 - `/scaled/500x500/foobar.jpg.webp`: this will create a **webp** version of the file `foobar.jpg`, scaled to 500x500.